anirudddh/Mario/README.md

 ## Developers & Legal

 This is released under the <a href="http://creativecommons.org/licenses/by-nc-sa/3.0/">Attribution Non-Commercial Share-Alike</a> license.
-Full Screen Mario is meant to be both a proof of concept and an entertaining pasttime, not a source of income</a>.
+Mario is meant to be both a proof of concept and an entertaining pasttime, not a source of income</a>.

 The whole project was originally hosted under www.fullscreenmario.com, but that site was taken down by Nintendo for copyright infringement.